Yolanda Ncokotwana: Jury Member

+participation

+2018, she was part of the SEDIBA international financing programme for producers Designed for experienced and emerging producers in TV drama and feature film products and offers focused training in international financing, packaging, sales, and distribution, facilitated by NFVF.

 In July 2020, she was part of the Mehret Mandefro-led Indaba Africa inaugural group of participants from across the African continent with career development focus, participating in online workshops between August 28 and September 11, 2020 with the chief aim of creating new ways of financing the changing African cinema by helping producers in terms of building finance bases for co-production from the scratch.